eeeeeta/trainsplorer/README.md

 This repository contains many individual Rust crates.
 Here's a short overview of what they do:

 - `atoc-msn`: parses the Master Station Names (MSN) file from the [Rail Delivery Group](http://data.atoc.org)'s Industry Data dataset
-- `national-rail-departures`: a false start which parsed data from National Rail Enquiries' departure boards.
-It isn't currently being used, and probably doesn't work any more.
-You're welcome to try and use it, though.
 - `ntrod-types`: parses data from the [Network Rail open data feeds](https://wiki.openraildata.com/index.php/About_the_Network_Rail_feeds), specifically the SCHEDULE, Train Movements, reference data, and VSTP feeds
 - `osms-db`: the main database library for the project; handles storing data into and retrieving data from a PostgreSQL database, as